-In this essay, written for a literature assignment at university, I looked at Nils Krogstad, a character from Henrik Ibsen’s play A Doll’s House, with the view of him being an “outsider” and how this status is used to expose shortfalls in the society of his time.
+In this essay, I look at Nils Krogstad, a character from Henrik Ibsen’s play A Doll’s House, with the view of him being an “outsider” and how this status is used to expose shortfalls in the society of his time.
 I will begin with a brief overview of the play and then an in-depth look at the character of Krogstad with a special focus on his motivation for his actions throughout the play.
 I will finish by looking in detail at one scene, the opening scene of Act 3, in which Mrs. Linde speaks to Krogstad about their past involvement and prospects for the future.
 Over the course of this essay, I will show that Krogstad is far from the villain you might initially think him and more of a single-minded man of action who is simply responding to the situations he finds himself in.A Doll’s House is a short, three-act play by Henrik Ibsen that tells the story of an ordinary woman, Nora Helmer, who comes to realise that her husband and indeed her marriage are not what she once thought them.
 (Bradford, 2009a)

 When you think of the characters in A Doll’s House it is easy to see Nora as the outsider but to do so would be to ignore a much more interesting character, Nils Krogstad.